raydac/java-binary-block-parser/README.md

 Both these classes work over low-level IO classes - com.igormaznitsa.jbbp.io.JBBPBitInputStream and com.igormaznitsa.jbbp.io.JBBPBitOutputStream, those bit stream classes are the core of the library.

-The easiet use case shows parsing of whole byte array to bits.
+The easiest use case shows parsing of whole byte array to bits.

 ```Java
   byte[]parsedBits=JBBPParser.prepare("bit:1 [_];").parse(new byte[]{1,2,3,4,5}).